womeninrobotics/womeninrobotics.github.io/_posts/2025-08-17-member-spotlight-mandy-meindersma.md

 title: Member Spotlight - Mandy Meindersma
 image: /assets/images/member-spotlight-mandy-meindersma.png
 ---
+Meet Mandy Meindersma, a “software by day, hardware by night” maker whose path to robotics started in an unlikely place: a rural high school shop class where a welding teacher taught soldering instead of code.
+Canadian-born and University of Alberta–trained, she’s now a New York–based web developer with a robotics streak, happiest when Java, Python, and a breadboard are all within reach.

+In this interview, she shares the joy of side projects—from wiring a rotary phone to place calls on a smartphone to crafting infrared-controlled LED bracelets inspired by the Eras Tour—and her plan to step fully into robotics.
+You’ll also hear how she’s paying it forward, including her upcoming “Making our young roboticists” session at Tech Bash, where kids will build paper circuits and their first “robots.”
+Dive in for a candid, hands-on perspective on bridging software and hardware while lighting the way for the next generation.

+## Interview with Mandy Meindersma

 **What is your background?**\
 I like to say I am software by day and hardware by night :P I currently work as a web dev and I have worked a lot of software jobs but all my side projects are either hardware or robotics.
 My university courses were all about robotics.
 I eventually want to transition into the robotics world!
 I am Canadian, I got my degree from University of Alberta and now I am working in New York!
 I love it!
 Java and Python are my fave.